newjersey/navigator.business.nj.gov/content/src/fundings/investments-in-womenled.md

 displayName: women-led-investments
 urlSlug: investments-in-women-led
 id: investments-in-women-led-startups
+sidebarCardBodyText: Golden Seeds is a nationwide angel investor network dedicated to investing in women-led startups.
+The New Jersey chapter of Golden Seeds launched in 2021 to increase available capital for female-led businesses.
 openDate: ""
 dueDate: ""
-summaryDescriptionMd: Golden Seeds is a nationwide angel investor network dedicated to investing in women-led startups.
+summaryDescriptionMd: Golden Seeds seeks to provide your women-owned business with capital.
+They are a nationwide angel investor network dedicated to investing startups.
 The New Jersey chapter of Golden Seeds launched in 2021 to increase available capital for female-led businesses.
 callToActionLink: http://www.njeda.com/goldenseeds
 callToActionText: Learn more
 fundingType: technical assistance